KTichmann/forum-api/README.md

  - Add a comment to a post
  - Edit any of their comments
  - Delete any of their comments

+### Likes

+Likes consist of:
+* type of like - post or comment
+* username of liker
+* id of liked post/comment

+Logged out users have the ability to:
+- view a list of likes for every post/comment

+Logged in users have the ability to:
+- Add a like to a post/comment
+- Remove a like from a post/comment

 .env with local db route & secret key for encryption